 An exact timetable for the launch of legal and regulated sports betting won’t be known for some time.
-However, stakeholders are targeting the start of the 2021-22 NFL season in September as a goal.
+However, stakeholders are targeting the start of September 2021-22 NFL season as a goal.

 With HB 940, a robust MD sports betting market awaits

 MD voters were clearly supportive of a legal sports betting market.
 This past November, Maryland Question 2, Sports Betting Measure (2020), passed with more than two-thirds of the vote.
 The Senate designated it an emergency bill so Hogan would put it into effect as soon as he signed it.